xXDerpyXx/rpg-engine/README.md

 end
 ```
 you may be wondering, what in the world is this mess, and so am I.

-basically that jump number is a call, telling the program the location of that prompt.
+<p>basically that jump number is a call, telling the program the location of that prompt.</p>

 then is the statement itself, what gets posted.

 `statement`

 then under that is how many options, in other words, how many differnt choices the player is able to make.

 `option count`

 then after is the list of options, and where they lead, if anywhere.
 ```
 option 1